 SHANIA TWAIN: AN INTIMATE PORTRAIT OF A COUNTRY MUSIC DIVA by Michael McCall

 Michael McCall's biography begins with the anticipation of Shania's 1998 tour.
 Could she do it or was she Mutt Lange's studio creation?
 The Woman In Me had sold 13 million copies, and expectations were high!
 The concert at the Nashville Arena on September 25, 1998, showed Nashville insiders that Shania was real.
 My son Michael and I were in the audience.

 It was Mutt and Shania's second record, Come On Over, that made her a superstar!
-Released in November, 1997, it sold steadily for two years.
+Released in November, 1997, it sold steadily for 2 years.
 I recall driving down Broadway in Nashville listening to "Love Gets Me Every Time" and thinking, "Those guitars sound like The Rolling Stones!"

 McCall reveals on page 110 that Clarence Edwards was Shania's father, not Jerry Twain.
 Things got nasty as the truth leaked out.
 Shortly afterwards, Shania broke all ties with Mary Bailey, the woman who had done so much.

 Even though Shania used her body to sell records, Mercury stressed that she was more about music than image.
 Come On Over crossed into the pop genre, and sales skyrocketed.
 McCall documents the success of her concerts.

 Shania would have been nothing without Mutt.
 Those melodies were his.
 It was "one plus one equals 3," and it was the third entity that created the magic.